-- 13.5 Shared ownership units are assumed to have a transfer value equivalent to 65% of the open market value. - 13.6 Based on an average open market value of £350 per ft2 the following table shows transfer values for typical shared ownership units:
+- 13.5 Shared ownership units are assumed to have a transfer value equivalent to 65% of the open market value.
+This will vary on a site by site basis depending on the initial share sold and the rent on the unsold equity.
+Any offer from an RP would be subject to specification and a Red Book valuation and would be dependent on whether the sale of units was on a turnkey basis or stage payments. - 13.6 Based on a purely arbitrary open market value of say £300 per ft2 the following table shows transfer values for typical shared ownership units: